-Gloria Wong was appointed as Executive Director of HS Optimus Holdings Limited (a Singapore Stock Exchange listed company) since August 1, 2016.
+Gloria Wong is appointed as Executive Director of HS Optimus Holdings Limited (a Singapore Stock Exchange listed company) since August 1, 2016.
 She is responsible for the strategy and business development for the group's property business.
 Ms. Wong graduated from Queen Mary College, University of London with a Bachelor degree in Economics and Finance and from King's College London with a Master's degree in International Management.

-Jianlong Yang - Director, appointed on November 13, 2020
+Jianlong Yang - Director

-Jianlong Yang currently serves as a senior investment manager of Baosteel Resources (International) Co., LTD. He is an intermediate economist, holds a master's degree of Geophysics from Nanjing University in China.
-He has worked for Baosteel Resources for 7 years and has extensive experience in mining technology, assets acquisitions, investment management, base-metal trading in the areas in which Baosteel Resources operates.
+Jianlong Yang currently serves as a senior investment manager of China Baowu Resources Co., LTD. He is an intermediate economist, holds a master's degree of Geophysics from Nanjing University in China.
+He has worked for China Baowu Resources for 8 years and has extensive experience in mining technology, assets acquisitions, investment management, base-metal trading in the areas in which China Baowu Resources operates.